SlOW WAVE PT 1

-The first half of the festival and first three episodes will be released starting May 14th online and IRL, each Sunday for one month, in the Grand Luxe Hall at the Western Front.
+The first half of the festival will be take place May 14th, each Sunday for one month, in the Grand Luxe Hall at the Western Front.
+Here Nor There episodes will be recorded throughout, slated for release in fall 2017.
+Upcoming events include:

 May 14th | Doors 7:30 PM, sound starts at 8:00 PM | 眼保健操 (Yan Bao Jian Cao)